hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Models from 'models'.md

 We start with the simpler language of propositional logic.
 This consists of a family of **primitive propositions** $P$, represented by symbols like $p,q,r$, which are the atomic formulae.
 The Boolean algebra $S$ of sentences consists arbitrary combinations of atomic formulae assembled with the usual logical connectives of $\land, \lor, \lnot$, and $\Rightarrow$.
 For the sake of simplicity, we note that limiting our connectives to $\Rightarrow$ and a 'False' symbol $\bot$ will be just as expressive.
 A standard model (or **valuation**) of propositional logic is a homomorphism of Boolean algebras between $S$ and the binary truth Boolean algebra \{True, False\}.
 Put simply, it assigns binary truth values to sentences while respecting the basic logical operations.
 It is easy to show that a valuation is uniquely determined by the values it assigns to primitive propositions.
 For example, if $v$ is a valuation such that $v(p) = 1$, $v(q) = 0$, then $v(p \Rightarrow q) = 0$.
 A general Boolean-valued model is a straightforward extension: a homomorphism between $S$ and an arbitrary Boolean algebra $B$.

-The usual axiomatisation of propositional logic consists of the following three axiom schema, formed by substituting $p,q,r$ in what follows with all possible combinations of elements of $S$:
+The usual axiomatisation of propositional logic consists of the following three axiom schema, formed by substituting $p,q,r$ in what follows with all possible combinations of elements of $S$.
+(These axiom schema suffice for completeness of propositional logic).

 $$p \Rightarrow (q \Rightarrow p)$$
 $$[ p \Rightarrow (q \Rightarrow r)] \Rightarrow [(p \Rightarrow q) \Rightarrow (p \Rightarrow r)]$$